 'He says he can understand where the confusion has arisen.
 It's completely understandable.'

 'I have travelled from France with another lorry which has broken down somewhere in this crazy country.
 Now I wish I had offered to stay behind with the broken down lorry than come up here.
 I could have let Francois deal with this bastard.'

 Pippa murmured her sympathy and asked herself equally why she was doing this.

 'What?'
 Jack said impatiently.

-She looked at him with an increasing lack of understanding.
+She looked at him with an increasing lack of empathy.
 It's for Dave and Peace Offering, she told herself.

 'He said the other half of your order has broken down somewhere on the way.
 He regrets you should be put in this situation.'

 'Great.
 When am I going to get it?'

 'Do you know when the other lorry will be fixed?'

 'They are working on it now.
 It should arrive tomorrow.
 The sooner the better I think.
 For me though, I'll make sure I don't have to do orders for Monsieur Carmichael in future.'